Gleyber Torres Player Props: Yankees vs. Orioles

 Gleyber Torres At The Plate

-- He ranks seventh in batting average, fourth in on base percentage, and 14th in slugging among the qualifying hitters in baseball.
+- Among the qualified batters, he ranks ninth in batting average, while his on-base percentage ranks first and he is 15th in slugging.

-- Torres enters this game on a five-game hitting streak.
-In his last outings, he's hitting .533 with one homer.
+- Torres is batting .571 with one homer during his last games and is riding a six-game hitting streak.

-- Torres has gotten a hit in six of seven games this year (85.7%), with multiple hits twice.
+- This season, Torres has totaled at least one hit in seven of eight games (87.5%), and had multiple hits twice.

-- He has hit a long ball in two of seven games played this year, and in 6.9% of his plate appearances.
+- He has hit a long ball in two of eight games played this season, and in 6.1% of his plate appearances.

-- Torres has picked up an RBI in 42.9% of his games this year, with two or more RBI in 42.9% of his games.

-- He has scored in four of seven games (57.1%), including multiple runs twice.
+- He has scored in four of eight games (50.0%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.